 Social media has also become popular, but gone are the days when social media was only used for connecting with family and friends.
 Nowadays, your social media is also used as a platform to look for and connect with clients.
 Through it, a great number of businesses have experienced growth and success.
-Social media are now recognized as an effective digital marketing channel whose power should be leveraged in achieving branding and marketing objectives.
+Social media is now recognized as an effective digital marketing channel whose power should be leveraged in achieving branding and marketing objectives.

 A trend that has arisen with the increased use of social media for business-related purposes is that businesses are hiring experts for the task of marketing their offerings on social media and managing their social media accounts.
 Therefore, aside from the jobs that freelancers have been typically doing, such as content writing, application development, website design, marketing, accounts, and administrative support, many are now providing social media marketing and management services.